HydrolienF/OPItemsRemover/README.md

 For example to disable wither head and witch egg:
 `disabledItems: ["WITHER_SKELETON_SKULL", "WITCH_SPAWN_EGG"]`

+Disabled item will be removed when player try to collect it by picking it up from the ground, or from any containers or when a player log on.

 Support **Paper** forks including **Folia** for version 1.20 to latest.
 (See version compatibility in releases) Older version than 1.20 won't be supported.